California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Much of the negotiations between prosecutors and DUI defense attorneys involve reducing a DUI charge to a wet reckless or a dry reckless.
 Both of these reduced charges fall under California Vehicle Code 23103, the statute defining reckless driving.

-The difference between the two is that a “wet reckless” is a special form of reckless driving in which the record of conviction specifies that alcohol was involved.
+A “wet reckless” is a particular form of a reckless driving charge in which the record of conviction specifies that alcohol was involved.
 The “wet” version of reckless driving counts as the functional equivalent of a DUI conviction.